mateuszszewczykk/Website.Contributions/posts/en/powerapps-work-around-the-appres-blobmanager-issue/index.md

   - Power Platform
   - SharePoint
 image: "./cover.webp"
-image_alt: "powerplatform-save-files-issue"
+image_alt: "Diagram showing a Power Apps attachment flowing through Power Automate to SharePoint with an error indicator"
 draft: true
 ---

 ## Problem description

 If you've ever tried to add an attachment control in Power Apps and save the uploaded file to SharePoint using Power Automate, you've probably run into a frustrating problem.
 When a user selects a file, its value is temporarily stored in an internal Power Apps format as a link starting with `appres://blobmanager/...`.
 It seems harmless enough, until you actually try to send that file somewhere.
 The problem is that Power Automate cannot "fetch" a file from such an address.
 It is purely an internal temporary identifier that Power Automate has serious trouble interpreting.
 As a result, the flow either throws an error or an empty and corrupted file ends up on SharePoint.

 ## Solution

 ### Step 1.
 Adding an Attachment Control Without a Form
 In Power Apps, you don't need to use a Form component to use the attachment control.
 Simply copy the YAML code below and paste it into the screen tree.
-The control will be added automatically. yaml
+The control will be added automatically.

 ```yaml
 Attachment1:
   Control: Attachments